sb43/debrowser/README.md

 The comparison table (Figure 40) displays multiple comparisons between debrowser and other various methods of viewing Differential Expression Analysis results.

 Some of the comparisons can be viewed either within the tool itself or within some of the figures provided.
-A multiple tool comparisons can be observed within firgure 34, an interactive visualization of gene highlighting can be observed for figures 12-14, and an interactive visualization of biological variation or condition comparisons can also be observed for figure 34.
+A multiple tool comparisons can be observed within figure 34, an interactive visualization of gene highlighting can be observed for figures 12-14, and an interactive visualization of biological variation or condition comparisons can also be observed for figure 34.

 For more information on MeV (Howe et al., 2011) please visit this link: http://www.tm4.org/mev.html